HL7/davinci-deqm/input/pagecontent/index.md

   -  [Summary Reporting] gives guidance on the interactions between Reporters and Receivers to exchange the summary reports for a measure.

-  -  [Gaps in Care Reporting] gives guidance on the interactions between Reporters and Receivers to exchange gaps in care reports for a measure.
+  -  [Gaps in Care Reporting] gives guidance on the interactions between Reporters and Receivers to exchange the gaps in care reports for a measure.

 - [Use cases]\: Three* exemplar use cases are presented to demonstrate how to implement the DEQM framework for a particular measure.